Non Sequitur by Wiley Miller for December 03, 2017

 42. Walter brennon avatar

-didereaux almost 7 years ago
+didereaux about 7 years ago

 Sorry, would like to donate to those millionaires, but us down here in the hurricane/flood disaster of Texas are struggling just to make ends meet, and some to find a home that isn’t a tent.